Travel Tips

 Electricity

 In India voltage is 220 volts AC, 50 cycles, though some areas also have DC supplies.
 Visitors are advised to check the voltage before using electrical appliances.
-Socket sizes vary, so it is as well to take a set of plug adapters, available from most electrical stores
+Socket sizes vary, so it is as well to take a set of plug adapters, available from most electrical stores.

 Prohibited Articles

-The import of prohibited articles such as dangerous drugs, live plants, is either totally prohibited or restricted.
-The law provides heavy penalties for the infringement of this restriction, and in some cases punishment can extend to the death sentence.
+The import of prohibited articles such as dangerous drugs, and live plants, is either totally prohibited or restricted.
+The law provides heavy penalties for the infringement of this restriction, and in some cases, punishment can extend to the death sentence.
 Also, by law, visitors are banned from taking antiques and wildlife products out of the country – any infringement is punishable by fines and imprisonment.

 Caution